OpenCommissioning/.github/profile/README.md

 We extend our gratitude to all our numerous contributors who create plugins, assist with issues and pull requests, and respond to questions in GitHub Discussions.

-Refine is a community-driven project, and your contributions continually improve it.
+Open Commissioning is a community-driven project, and your contributions continually improve it.

 > [!NOTE]
 > Further information about contributing can be found in the corresponding repositories